blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism Notes.md

 - [[Hinduism Rough Notes]]

 > ![[Water Splash Sample Image.jpg]]
-> The analogy for the relationship between Brahmaan and Aatmaan is that of a field of water, and the ripples flowing through it.
-Brahmaan is the water body, and Aatmaan is the energy that forms ripples.
+> The analogy for the relationship between Brahman and Atman is that of a field of water, and the ripples flowing through it.
+Brahman is the water body, and Atman is the energy that forms ripples.
 ## Component Notes
 - [[Vedas]] (Sanskrit Books of Knowledge) / Nigamas (Revelation / What was sought)
 	- Sections